Skill Demand Index

 Jobs Analyzed

-Most employers want Remote Work Experience at architect level, not just familiarity.
+Most employers want Remote Work Experience at lead-level proficiency, not surface awareness.

 Overview